Theo-Roncalli/RNAseq-EMT/README.md

----
-title: "Analysis of human differentially expressed genes during the EMT process"
-author: "Théo Roncalli"
-date: "24 décembre 2021"
----

 # New Generation Sequencing (NGS)

-The present working is about the study of [Yang et al. (2016)](http://www.ncbi.nlm.nih.gov/pubmed/?term=27044866) who were interested in the epthithelium-mesenchymal transition (EMT) process.
+This work focuses on the study of [Yang et al. (2016)](http://www.ncbi.nlm.nih.gov/pubmed/?term=27044866) who were interested in the epthithelium-mesenchymal transition (EMT) process.
 In their work, the EMT has been induced by ectopic expression of Zeb1 in a cell lung cancer cell line (H358).
-The author have studied RNAseq data over 7 days, starting from uninduced cells.
+The authors have studied RNAseq data over 7 days, starting from uninduced cells.

 The initial data are available on the [NCBI site](http://www.ncbi.nlm.nih.gov/sra?term=SRP066794).
-In order to reduce time computation, we used only 0.5% of the total RNAseq data at the following adress: http://rssf.i2bc.paris-saclay.fr/X-fer/AtelierNGS/TPrnaseq.tar.gz
+In order to reduce time computation, we used only 0.5% of the total RNAseq data at the following address: http://rssf.i2bc.paris-saclay.fr/X-fer/AtelierNGS/TPrnaseq.tar.gz

 ## Dependencies